jojozhuang/jojozhuang.github.io/_popular/java8/java-8-new-features.md

 index: 1452
 subcategory: java-java8
 date: 2017-05-01
-tags: [Message Queue, JMS]
+tags: [Lambda, Stream, Optional]
 ---

-> New features in java 8
+> New features in java 8.

 ## 1. Overview
 JAVA 8 is a major feature release of JAVA programming language development.
 Its initial version was released on 18 March 2014.
 With the Java 8 release, Java provided supports for functional programming, new JavaScript engine, new APIs for date time manipulation, new streaming API, etc.